Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Introduction

-An important ingredient of our solution concept is our use of compromise for making choices when the true state is unknown.
+An important ingredient of our solution concept is the use of compromise for making choices when the true state is unknown.
 A popular alternative approach in the literature on ambiguity is maximin preferences \citep{Wald50,Gilboa89}.
 These preferences have been brought to simultaneous-move games with incomplete information and multiple priors by \cite{Epstein96}, \cite{Kajii97}, \cite{Kajii2005}, and \cite{Azrieli2011}.
-While this approach can be suitable in many applications, it leads to unintuitive results in our examples.
-To obtain nontrivial results, additional structural assumptions need to be added, such as assuming knowledge of the mean state, which reintroduces the priors that we are trying to eliminate.
+While the maximin approach can be suitable in applications where players are pessimistic and care about the worst possible payoffs, it leads to unintuitive results in our examples.
+For instance, in Bertand duopoly with ambiguity about the rival's cost, maximin utility leads firms to shut down.
+To obtain nontrivial results, additional structural assumptions need to be added, such as assuming knowledge of the mean state.
+Another approach found in literature is Knightian uncertainty with incomplete preferences.
+This has been used by Chiesa et al.~(\citeyear{Chiesa}) to model bidding in auctions.

-Our idea of best compromise has origins in minimax regret \citep{Savage51} and connects to $\varepsilon$ optimality.
-Our optimization criterion differs from minimax regret as evaluation occurs at each information set, while minimax regret traditionally evaluates regret ex post.
+Our idea of best compromise has origins in minimax regret \citep{Savage51} and connects to approximate optimality.
+Our optimization criterion differs from minimax regret as evaluation occurs at each information set, while minimax regret traditionally evaluates regret ex-post.
+Furthermore, PCE retains the strategic reasoning of PBE, as players have certainty about each others' strategies.
 For an investigation of minimax regret under strategic uncertainty see \cite{Linhart1989}, and under partial strategic uncertainty see \cite{RenouSchlag2010}.

-PCE can be considered as a generalization of ex post Nash equilibrium \citep{Cremer1985}.
-It can be thought of as an $\varepsilon $-ex post Nash equilibrium in which the smallest possible value of $\varepsilon $ is chosen for each player.
-As a concept, $ \varepsilon $-Nash equilibrium \citep{Radner80} is usually seen as a play under the restriction that deviations are only undergone if payoff improvements are substantial.
+In simultaneous-move games, PCE can be considered as a generalization of ex-post Nash equilibrium \citep{Cremer1985}.
+It can be thought of as an $\varepsilon $-ex-post Nash equilibrium in which the smallest possible value of $\varepsilon $ is chosen for each player.
+In the context of $ \varepsilon $-Nash equilibrium \citep{Radner80} the value of $\eps$ is interpreted a minimal level of improvement necessary to trigger a deviation.
 Our interpretation is different.
-The value of $\varepsilon $ does not measure the inertia that needs to be overcome, but instead it measures the compromise needed to accommodate all possible states.
+The value of $\varepsilon $ measures the compromise needed to accommodate all beliefs.
 In particular, the threshold $\varepsilon $ is endogenous in a PCE.

-\cite{Stauber} analyzes the local robustness of PBE to small degrees of ambiguity about player's beliefs.
-In particular, it does investigate how the players adjust their play to this ambiguity, unlike our paper.